JamWheat/hex-sweeper/readme.md

 - make it look pretty
 - make it look pretty again and again with themes
 - add sounds
+- "soft click" functionality, graphics
+  - >The browser already takes care of the functionality (mostly, the console does throw up an error that has me mildly worried).
-- allowing scollability?
+- **Done** allowing scollability?
+  - > Yeah, duh, a person can just scroll the browser window with the arrow keys like always (though I did add wasd controls as a quality of life improvement).
-  - grab and scoll?
+- grab and scroll?
 - allowing **_zoomability???_**